livepeer/docs/docs/video-miners/getting-started/testing/testnet.md

 		-orchestrator
 ```

 If you're running on the same machine as your mainnet Orchestrator, you may encounter an error such as `expecting chainID of 1, but got 4.
 Did you change networks without changing network name or datadir`.
 This is because your testnet setup is trying to access the same `.lpData` that it used for mainnet, and it's finding a conflict on `chainId`.
-To fix this, specify a new data directory using the `-data-dir` flag when you start your Orchestrator.
+To fix this, specify a new data directory using the `-datadir` flag when you start your Orchestrator.
 Specify only the directory, not the file.

 4. **Acquire some Rinkeby LPT from the livepeer-cli**